-A key ingredient in this paper is the following quantity $L_1(t)$ defined within the lookdown model.
-Instead of looking to the ancestors of an individual, the definition considers its offspring.
-The levels of the offspring at time $t \geq 0$ of the individual $(0,2)$, that is the individual at time $0$ at level $2$, form a subset of $\mathbb N$, the minimal element of which we define to be $L_1(t)+1$.
-If the subset of $\mathbb N$ is empty, then we set $L_1(t)=\infty.$ See the dotted line in figure \ref{picture01} for an illustration.
+The levels of the offspring at time $t \geq0$ of the individual $(0,2)$ form a subset of $\mathbb N$, the minimal element we define to be $L_1(t)+1$.
+If the subset of $\mathbb N$ is empty, then we set $L_1(t)=\infty$.
+The collection of the random variables $(L_1(t), t \geq0)$ builds a nondecreasing process called \textit{the fixation line}, that is, the blue line in Figure~\ref{picture01}.
 The shift by $1$ in the definition is for technical reason.
-A direct, equivalent, but slightly more difficult definition of $L_1(t)$ (at least on a picture) is the following: The levels of the offspring at time $t \geq 0$ of the individual $(0,1)$, that is the individual at time $0$ at level $1$, form a subset of $\mathbb N$, the connected component including $1$ we denote by $\{1, \ldots, L_1(t) \}.$ Again, we set $L_1(t)=+\infty$ in case this subset is $\N$.
-The collection of the random variables $(L_1(t), t \geq 0)$ builds a non-decreasing process called \textit{the fixation line}.
-When the fixation line $L_1$ reaches level $n$, then the whole population of individuals at level $1,\ldots,n$ consists of offspring of individual $(0,1)$, an event called fixation in population genetics: this explains the name fixation line.
-The link between the fixation line and the set of records $\T$ is as follows: for each $t \geq 0$, $L_1(t)+1$ belongs to the set of records $\T$ for the coalescent describing the backward genealogy of the individuals at time $t$.
-See figure \ref{picture01} for an example.
-This paper shows some applications of the fixation line.\\
+Alternatively, the levels of the offspring at time $t \geq0$ of the individual $(0,1)$ form a subset of $\mathbb N$, the connected component including $1$ is $\{1, \ldots, L_1(t) \}$ [with, again, the convention that $L_1(t)=+\infty$ if this subset is $\mathbb{N}$].
+At the time the fixation line $L_1$ reaches level~$n$, the whole population of individuals at level $1,\ldots,n$ consists of offspring of the individual $(0,1)$, an event called fixation in population genetics, whence the name fixation line.
+The link between the fixation line and the set of records $\mathcal{T}$ is the following: for each $t \geq0$, $L_1(t)+1$ belongs to the set of records $\mathcal{T}$ for the coalescent describing the genealogy of the individuals at time $t$.
+See Figure~\ref{picture01} for an example.